Elevating technical onboarding programs: Insights from Microsoft

 Swati Doshi is a Principal Technical Product Manager at Microsoft.
-In a recent talk, she went over how Microsoft handles onboarding.
+For a talk at our team enablement leaders community, TechKnowCon, she went over how Microsoft handles onboarding.
 At Microsoft, where hundreds of engineers are being onboarded across multiple groups each month, it can be a monumental challenge.

 Despite the current talk of a recession and slowing hiring, onboarding new hires in the IT industry is still very important.
 According to the Society for Human Resource Management (SHRM), organized onboarding programs can lead to up to 62% greater productivity for new hires, and the value to a company is three to four times their salary.